-The revolutions arose from a wide variety of causes, which were linked to the short- and long-term socioeconomic transformations brought about by industrialization and the political legacy of theFrench Revolution.[8]
-These included the adoption ofmodern agricultural practices and subsequent rapid population growth, the intensification of industrialization and urbanization, the spread of oppositional ideologies, namelyliberalism,radicalism, andnationalism, the emergence of thebourgeoisie over thearistocracy as the most powerful class in Europe, and its rivalry with the growingworking class.[8]
-In addition to longer term trends, an acute economic crisis between 1845 and 1847, resulting from the combination of afood crisis and an industrial recession, led to significant civil unrest and revolutionary agitation.[9][10]
-According toJonathan Sperber, the failure of governments to adjust to popular demands for reform in the wake of these crises provided the immediate trigger for the revolutions, with the conditions for their outbreak having already been met by the end of 1847.[5]
+The revolutions were shaped by a wide variety of causes, which were linked to the short- and long-term socioeconomic transformations brought about by industrialization and the political legacy of theFrench Revolution.[7]
+These included the adoption ofmodern agricultural practices and subsequent rapid population growth, the intensification of industrialization and urbanization, the repressive political environment established in reaction to the French Revolution, and the spread of ideologies opposed to repressive governments, includingliberalism,radicalism, andnationalism.[7]
+In addition to longer-term trends, an acute economic crisis between 1845 and 1847, resulting from the combination of afood crisis and an industrial recession, led to significant civil unrest and revolutionary agitation.[8]
+According toJonathan Sperber, the failure of governments to adjust to popular demands for reform in the wake of these crises provided the immediate trigger for the revolutions, and by the end of 1847, a revolution in Europe had become widely anticipated.[9]

-Galician Massacre (Polish:Rzeź galicyjska) byJan Lewicki — This painting depicts the fictional rewarding of Polish peasants by Austrian authorities for massacring their lords, who had attempted an uprising to reestablish an independent Polish state.[13]
+Galician Massacre (Polish:Rzeź galicyjska) byJan Lewicki depicts the fictional rewarding of Polish peasants by Austrian authorities for massacring their lords, who had attempted an uprising to reestablish an independent Polish state.[10]

 An anti-clerical and anti-aristocratic print, published in Germany in 1845.
 The text reads: "Eyes Open!!!—Neither the nobility, nor the clergy will oppress us any longer; they have broken the backs of the people for too long."[39]